 For better website experience please use modern browsers like Chrome, FF or IE10+Ok

-Adrian Hayes is a British record-breaking adventurer, author, keynote speaker, leadership & team coach / consultant, documentary presenter and sustainability campaigner.
+Adrian Hayes is a British record-breaking adventurer, author, keynote speaker, business coach, documentary presenter and sustainability campaigner.

-An Arabic and Nepalese speaking former British Army Gurkha Officer, Special Forces reservist and lifetime adventurer, in the last decade he has conquered Everest, K2, the North and South Poles, the length of Greenland by kite-ski and the Arabian Desert by camel, along with two Guinness World Records, writing two books, and featuring in three documentaries to date.
+An Arabic and Nepalese speaking former British Army Gurkha Officer and Special Forces reservist, he has conquered Everest, K2, the North and South Poles, the length of Greenland by kite-ski and the Arabian Desert by camel amidst a lifetime of adventure, setting two Guinness World Records, writing two books, and featuring in three documentaries to date.

-One of the few extreme adventurers in the world with a senior corporate background, including seven years as an Airbus Middle East Sales Director, Adrian is now an internationally acclaimed keynote / motivational speaker and professional leadership, team and executive coach & consultant, delivering speeches, seminars and programs worldwide.
+One of the few extreme adventurers in the world with a senior corporate background, including six years as an Airbus Middle East Sales Director, Adrian is an internationally acclaimed keynote / motivational speaker and professional leadership, team, and executive coach & consultant, delivering speeches, seminars, and programs worldwide.

-He is an ambassador and campaigner on economic, social & environmental sustainability – the ‘triple bottom line’ of people, planet and profit, not just profit – and a patron of several organisations and charities, speaking, writing and campaigning on related contemporary world issues.
+He is an ambassador on economic, social & environmental sustainability – the ‘triple bottom line’ of People, Planet and Profit – and a patron of several organisations and charities, speaking, writing, and campaigning on related contemporary world issues.
 As a former qualified Paramedic, he is also involved in an ongoing project providing medical treatment and health & hygiene education in the remote areas of the Himalayas.

-Aside from the UK and UAE, he has lived in Hong Kong, Brunei, Oman, France, New Zealand and Norway and has travelled to more than 100 countries in the World.
-In his free time, Adrian has played almost every sport on the planet but, outside of mountaineering and expeditions, now focusses on running, cycling, swimming, the gym, rock climbing, hiking, triathlon and the occasional Ironman.
-His interests include health & nutrition, medicine, astronomy, science, politics, film and music and he occasionally still sings and plays guitar in a rock band.
+Aside from the UK and UAE, he has lived and worked in Hong Kong, Brunei, Oman, France, New Zealand and Norway and has travelled to more than 100 countries in the World.
+Outside of mountaineering and expeditions, his interests include all sports – particularly rugby union, athletics, cycling and Ironman triathlon; personal development; politics and international affairs; medicine, health and nutrition; astronomy; film and music, and he is still an occasional singer and guitarist in a rock band.